smarthomeNG/plugins/enocean/README.md

 b) Via the logfiles created by the Enocean plugin.

 For a)
+1. Configure Enocean plugin in plugin.yaml file with empty tx_id (or tx_id = 0).
+2. Restart SmarthomeNG.
 1. Open the plugin's webinterface under: http://localip:8383/enocean/
-2. Read the ChipBaseID, which is displayed on the upper right side.
+2. Read the Transceiver's BaseID, which is displayed on the upper right side.
-3. Insert the Base-ID in the plugin.yaml file.
+3. Insert the Base-ID in the plugin.yaml file as tx_id parameter.

 For b)
-1. Reboot the pi or restart the SmarthomeNG (`sudo reboot` or `sudo systemctl restart smarthome`)
+1. Configure Enocean plugin in plugin.yaml file with empty tx_id (or tx_id = 0).
+2. Configure loglevel INFO in logger.yaml for enocean plugin.
+2: Restart smarthomeNG
 2. Wait until all plugins came up
 3. Open the logfile (Enocean or general smarthomeNG logfile) and search for `enocean: Base ID = 0xYYYYZZZZ`
-4. Insert the Base-ID in the plugin.yaml file.
+4. Insert the Base-ID in the plugin.yaml file as tx_id parameter..

 #### Example plugin.yaml
 ```yaml